 Our mission is: “To benefit the animals and people of the world“.

 Every veterinary faculty around the world has the opportunity to start their own Member Organisation (MO).
 Thus, students from these faculties can apply to be a member of IVSA in a local setting by applying through their local MO.
 An MO consists of a variable amount of people.
 In general, there would be a President, Senior Exchange Officer (EO) and Junior EO, but there may be more or less people involved, as this is up to the MO itself.
-These local MO’s can organise:
+These local MO’s are responsible for organising:

 The IVSA has various projects in the global context.
 We represent veterinary students from all around the world.
 We are always trying to reach more students by attending international meetings and events to present IVSA and our projects to potential partners and members.
 We do not only work with students, but also with several international veterinary associations, to ensure that our students are up to date and are involved directly in all matters regarding the veterinary profession.

-and 2 Working Groups within IVSA (which are all voluntarily run by students):
+And a Working Group within IVSA (voluntarily run by students):

-Besides these committees and working groups, IVSA has 2 active Funds:
+Besides these committees and working groups, IVSA has the Development Fund.

 c.
 Reduced Fee Fund: The organizing committees of the annual IVSA Symposia and Congresses offer one or two reduced fee spots for those events.
 Through IVSA, we offer additional reduced fee spots.